Tim Buck: Retirement and death

 Buck retired as general secretary of the Communist Party of Canada in 1962 but remained in the largely ceremonial position of party chairman until his death in 1973.
 There was controversy within the party when a posthumous version of his memoirs was published in 1977 by NC Press based on interviews conducted for the CBC in 1965.
 In Yours in the Struggle: Reminiscences of Tim Buck, the former party leader criticized Nikita Khrushchev and was somewhat defensive of Stalin, although not departing from the international Communist movement's current perspective.

-The main concerns of the party was the claim that the publishers were trying to frame Buck in a pro-Maoist manner, in regards to the Sino-Soviet Split where the party had sided with the Soviet Union, and that the loose recordings were in a position to be easily misinterpreted.
-Those within the Central Committee responsible for its publication were punished for "grave violation of democratic centralism".
+The main concerns of the party's Central Executive Committee (CEC) were that the publishers were trying to frame Buck in a pro-Maoist manner in regard to the Sino-Soviet Split where the party had sided with the Soviet Union, and that the transcripts of the taped interviews were liable to be misinterpreted in this manner.
+Those within the CEC responsible for its publication were punished for "grave violation of democratic centralism".
 Earlier in 1975, Progress Books published Tim Buck — A Conscience for Canada by Oscar Ryan, which is considered to be the party-approved biography.
 In it, Buck was quoted as saying "for a time I gave the appearance of defending Stalin.
 I didn't defend what he had done; the fact is, nobody could defend the things that Khrushchev revealed."

-Canadian Trotskyist Ian Angus also criticized Yours in Struggle with regards to accusations that Buck had stated misinformation with regards to the purging of alternate voices during his early rise in the party.
+Canadian Trotskyist Ian Angus also criticized Yours in Struggle, asserting that the autobiography "is a remarkably incomplete account of Buck's life" in which many critical events are omitted entirely while others are thoroughly falsified.
+He praised the book's editors for publishing "an important historical document ... in defiance of an attempt to suppress it" but described the book as "virtually unedited" and wrote that the editors "did not ... take their editorial responsibility seriously."
 He continued this criticism with his 1981 book Canadian Bolsheviks: The Early Years of the Communist Party of Canada, which analyzed the formation and rise of the party, but felt that Tim Buck had betrayed it by promoting himself and a strongly pro-Soviet line.

 Buck died in Cuernavaca, Mexico, on March 11, 1973, at age 82.